fwd/database/readme.md

 <h1 align="center">@fwd/database 💿</h1>

-> A Node.js library that simplifies persistent storage.
+> A NodeJS package that exposes an simlpe API for persistent storage.
+Support for local and remote.

 ## Install